The 10 Best Tropical Island Escapes Where You Can Warm Up This Winter

 Photo by Frederick Millett/Shutterstock

-Best for: Exotic scenery without needing a passport
+Best for: Astounding scenery without needing a passport

-Hawai‘i is home to a series of tropical island dreamscapes, each worthy of “Wish You Were Here” missives and coffee table pictorials.
-Among them is Lāna‘i, Hawaii’s smallest inhabited island (population: 3,102), which feels about as far-flung as it gets within the United States.
-Rest comfortably at the island’s sole coastal resort, Four Seasons Resort Lanai, and revel in easy access to Lāna‘i’s natural beauty, including cliff-side hiking trails and famed dive sites.
-(Don’t miss Cathedrals, a collection of lava tubes that recall the appearance of stained glass.)
+Hawai‘i is one tropical island dreamscape after another, each worthy of a “Wish You Were Here” postcard.
+To really feel like you’ve stumbled upon a secret hideaway, go to Lāna‘i, Hawaii’s smallest inhabited island (population under 3,500).
+Rest comfortably at the oceanfront Four Seasons Resort Lanai, and revel in easy access to Lāna‘i’s natural beauty, including cliff-side hiking trails and famed dive sites.
+Among these underwater gems is Cathedrals, a collection of lava tubes that recall the appearance of stained glass.

-Go deeper by renting a Jeep and venturing on dirt roads across windswept rocky terrain, discovering petroglyphs and desolate beaches along the way.
-Consider pairing Lāna‘i with a trip to Kaua‘i, aka the “Garden Island,” famed for its ridged mountains, skyscraping waterfalls, and rugged canyons.
-(Think: the backdrops from Jurassic Park and The Hunger Games.)
+Feel the breeze in your hair by renting a Jeep and venturing on dirt roads across windswept rocky terrain, discovering petroglyphs and desolate beaches along the way.
+Consider pairing Lāna‘i with a trip to Kaua‘i, aka the “Garden Island,” famed for its ridged mountains, skyscraping waterfalls, and rugged canyons that you’ll recognize from Jurassic Park and The Hunger Games.

 Sri Lanka: group of wild elephants at jungle drinking place of Yala National Park

-Yala National Park is the second -argest national park in Sri Lanka.
+Yala National Park is the second-largest national park in Sri Lanka.

 Photo by krivinis/Shutterstock